 - history of liver or kidney problems

 Osteoarthritis is a chronic and degenerative condition.
 It involves joint pain and inflammation.
-With loss or damage to the cartilage surfaces and changes to the bone structure.
-Affected joints are stiff and movement is often restricted.
-This is a condition that causes a lot of disability and reduces quality of life.
+There is also loss or damage to the cartilage surfaces and changes to the bone structure.
+Affected joints are stiff, and movement is often restricted.
+Osteoarthritis is a condition that causes a lot of disability and reduces the quality of life.
 Yet conventional medicine is unable to halt its progression.
-So, generally the aim is to decrease symptoms and pain.
+Generally, the aim is to decrease symptoms and pain.
 But, NSAIDs do not reverse the condition.
 So, many people end up having steroidal joint injections or joint replacement.

 So, is there any evidence of safe and effective alternatives to using NSAIDs?

-The following alternatives are safe and effective treatments or strategies for osteoarthritis.
-With evidence based on scientific studies.
+The following alternatives are, according to scientific studies, safe and effective treatments or strategies for osteoarthritis.
 They are mostly related to osteoarthritis of the knee.
 Since this condition creates much disability and there are plenty of studies available.